nganibaniathule/Portfolio/README.md

 During the exploratory phase of our analysis, we gained valuable insights into the dataset, shedding light on patterns and trends that form the foundation of our Bank Customer Churn Prediction project.

 - Churn Distribution:
-   - Our dataset comprises 7,963 non-churners and 2,037 churners represented by 0 and 1, respectively.
+   - Our dataset comprises 7,963 non-churners (0) and 2,037 churners (1).
 This imbalance was visually evident in the plot, illustrating the relative frequency of each category.
 Understanding this distribution is crucial, as it guides our model-building process.

      ![churners_vs_non_churners](https://github.com/nganibaniathule/Portfolio/assets/129146143/fc8a5da6-4c71-4e65-aac6-58305c37415d)